nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 Cafe Nginx - Split 3 ways: DockerVM, AKS1, AKS2

 **TADA!!**  You are now splitting Live traffic to THREE separate backend platforms, simulating multiple versions of Cafe Nginx / your application code.
-To be far, in this lab exercise we used the same Cafe Demo image, but you get the idea.
+(To be fair, in this lab exercise we used the same Cafe Demo image, but you get the idea).
 Just as quick and easy, you can fire up another Upstream target, and add it to the Splits configuration.

 **NOTE:** Several words of caution with Split Clients.
 - The ratios must add up to 100%, or Nginx will not apply the configuration.